Role

 Installed at high aerial vantage points, power lines cover cities, towns, and remote areas.
 Utility companies already use drones to maintain power lines, these same drones can now install Torus nodes for both maintenance and wildfire detection.

-Power Lines Are a Leading Cause of Wildfires in Communities
+Power Lines Are a Leading Cause of Wildfires

 The Torus Ecosystem